Stephen Caffrey (actor): Early life

-He is the fifth of seven children born to an Irish-American family in Cleveland.
+Stephen Caffrey is the fifth of seven children born to an Irish-American family in Cleveland.
 At the age of 17, he and his family permanently settled in Grand Rapids, Michigan.
-Steven pursued an acting career after graduation and with a close knit group of acting friends, he founded the Immediate Theatre in Chicago.
+Caffrey pursued an acting career after graduation and with a close knit group of acting friends, he founded the Immediate Theatre in Chicago.

 Career

 Film and television

-He has appeared on such TV series as The Young Indiana Jones Chronicles; CSI: Miami; Touched by an Angel; Judging Amy; Providence; Profiler; The Practice; Seinfeld; Chicago Hope; Murder, She Wrote; Columbo and Diagnosis Murder.
+Caffrey has appeared on such TV series as The Young Indiana Jones Chronicles; CSI: Miami; Touched by an Angel; Judging Amy; Providence; Profiler; The Practice; Seinfeld; Chicago Hope; Murder, She Wrote; Columbo and Diagnosis Murder.
 His longest stint, for which he is best known, was as Lt.
 Myron Goldman on CBS's Vietnam War drama series, Tour of Duty.
 He also starred as Andrew Preston Cortlandt on ABC's All My Children.
 He appeared in such films as Longtime Companion (1990), The Babe (1992), Buried Alive II (1997), and Blowback (2000).